The company provides a hosted Software as a Service product which allows user contributed content to be solicited, moderated and published

 These scans are periodically performed on the live system.

-The application and data are hosted on Amazon EC2.
+The application and data are hosted on Contribly servers and Amazon EC2.

-The live system components and persisted user data reside in the EU-WEST-1 region (Republic of Ireland).
+The live system components and persisted user data reside in a data center in England and the Amazon EC2 EU-WEST-1 region (Republic of Ireland).

 An encrypted, offline backup of the user data is held at an address in England.